2012 Kong Qingdong incident: Kong Qingdong

 Kong criticised the protest as "an attempt to suppress (his) freedom of speech through government action".
-Chinese reaction to Kong's remarks had been divided; while some criticised his insult on the Hong Kong people, others have expressed support for Kong.
+Chinese reaction to Kong's remarks had been divided; while some criticised his insult on the Hong Kong people, others have expressed support for Kong as justified anger against many Hong Kongers' discrimination against mainlanders.

 Hong Kong electoral candidates

 Both candidates in the running for Chief Executive of Hong Kong, Henry Tang and Leung Chun-ying, criticised Kong's public statement.
 Henry Tang responded by saying professor Kong needs to be responsible for his own statement and that Hong Kong citizens are not dogs.
 He emphasised this is how Hong Kong citizens deal with each other in a free society.
-On the other hand, Leung Chun-ying said that Kong's statement did not actually reflect the views of Mainland Chinese.
+On the other hand, Leung Chun-ying said that Kong's statement did not actually reflect the views of mainland Chinese.
 He added that this is part of the Hong Kong spirit to respect the law, and that Kong Qingdong should not be over-reacting.